swatinath/portfolio/README.md

 # portfolio
-first project on personal portfolio
+A personal portfolio website built using HTML, CSS and Bootstrap5